gatsbyjs/gatsby/docs/docs/testing-components-with-graphql.md

 described.
 This guide is based on the same blog starter project.
 You will be writing a simple snapshot test for the index page.

+As Jest doesn't run or compile away your GraphQL queries you need to mock the `graphql` function to stop it throwing an error.
+If you set your project up with a mock for `gatsby` as described in the unit testing guide then this is already done.

 ## Testing page queries

 As this is testing a page component you will need to put your tests in another